novuhq/novu/docs/docs/overview/quickstart/get-started-with-React.md

 ## Install Novu React Notification Center Package

-The Novu Vue package provides a React component library that you can use to add a fully functioning notification center into your React application.
+The Novu React package provides a React component library that you can use to add a fully functioning notification center into your React application.

 To use it, first install the React Notification Center package by running the following command in your terminal: